By: Sanjeev Jain, MD, FAAP

 Rooting (moving jaw and mouth or head in search of breast)

-Putting his/her hand to mouth repeatedly
+Putting their hand to mouth repeatedly

-Opening her mouth
+Opening their mouth

 Sucking on everything around